anpigon/obsidian-book-search-plugin/README.md

 ## How to install

+Click the link to install the Book Search plugin: [Install Link](https://anpigon.github.io/obsidian-book-search-plugin/install.html)

-Search in the Obsidian Community plugin.
+Or, Search in the Obsidian Community plugin.
 And install it.

 ![](https://user-images.githubusercontent.com/3969643/166097211-abb60f55-3d77-4de6-9e0d-b681f903aafc.png)